 The toolbar at the top of the 3D View window features controls for data-display modes.
-All the commands for viewing and switching between modes are also available in the View menu (see Figure 6.2.).
+All the commands for viewing and switching between modes are also available in the View menu (see Figure 6.2).

-The (Home) button (or View menu option of the same name) restores the view to its original position.
+The $\widehat{\Box}$ (Home) button (View menu option of the same name or \Box keystroke) restores the view to its original position.

-The Fit to view command (the button or Fit to view menu option) automatically fits the object to the 3D View window.
+The Fit to view command (the button, Fit to view menu option or F keystroke) automatically fits the object to the 3D View window.

-To enable or disable the global coordinate-system axes, select the Show grid option in the View menu, or press the button on the 3D View panel.
+To enable or disable the global coordinate-system axes, select the Show grid option in the View menu, click the button in the 3D View panel, or press G.